Enhancing chaos in multistability regions of Duffing map for an asymmetric image encryption algorithm: Simulation results and key analysis

 \subsection{Key space analysis}

-Typically, the security key of chaos-based cryptography contains two main components, which are the initial conditions and control parameters of the employed chaotic map.
-In the proposed encryption algorithm, the parameters and initial conditions of the enhanced Duffing map~\eqref{4} employ as the main root of public and private keys.
-Each parameter and initial value takes $ 15 $ to $ 16 $ decimal places, which means that the complexity of each parameter and initial value is $ 2^{52} $.
-Besides that, the hyperchaotic sequences of the enhanced map~\eqref{4} are generated by the parameters and initial conditions for constructing the field matrix and S-box.
-Therefore, the key space in producing of $F$ and S-Box is $2^{64} (for~ 64-bit~ operation)\times 2^{102}(initial ~conditions) = 2^ {166}$, and the total key combinations is $2^{478}$ i.e. the size of key in this proposed algorithm is $478$ bits.
+Typically, the security key of chaos-based cryptography contains two main components, namely the initial conditions and the control parameters of the employed chaotic map.
+In the proposed encryption algorithm, the parameters and the initial conditions of the enhanced Duffing map~\eqref{4} are the main roots of the secrete keys.
+Each parameter and initial values are considered with $ 15 $ to $ 16 $ decimal places, which means that the complexity of each parameter and the initial value is $ 2^{52} $.
+Besides that, the hyperchaotic sequences of the enhanced map~\eqref{4} are generated by the parameters and the initial conditions for constructing the field matrix and the S-box.
+So, the key space in producing $F$ and the S-Box is $2^{64} (\rm{for}~ 64-\rm{bit}~ \rm{operation})\times 2^{102}(\rm{initial} ~\rm{conditions}) = 2^ {166}$, and the total key combinations is $2^{478}$ i.e., the size of the key in the proposed algorithm is $478$ bits.
 Consequently, the security key of the proposed algorithm achieves the standard requirement \cite{alvarez2006some}.

-Furthermore, the total time to break an encrypted image is calculated as follows \cite{murillo2019suggested}
+Furthermore, the total time to break an encrypted image is calculated as follows

 where $ Y $ is the total years to break an encrypted image, and $ T $ is the total security key space.
-A super computer has $10^{15}$ $FLOPS$ (floating-point operation per second).
-Therefore, the total time to break the encrypted image by the proposed algorithm is approximately $1.230593278\times 10^{137}$ years.
+A super computer has $10^{15}$ floating-point operation per second (FLOPS).
+So, the total time to break the encrypted image by the proposed algorithm is approximately $1.230593278\times 10^{137}$ years.